Kin Kora - Sun Valley

 Educational outcomes in Kin Kora - Sun Valley fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 30.4% of residents currently enrolled in formal education, including 11.6% in primary, 10.4% in secondary, and 2.8% in tertiary education.
+Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+This includes 11.6% in primary education, 10.4% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education